 She shoots him in the left knee, he howls, “Fuck, you fuckin’ crazy?”

 He decides to drive.

 She directs him to a still empty leftover Katrina wreck.
 Houses on Iberville and Bienville in this stretch of town had been deteriorating for years.
 Katrina did them a favor.
 Most demolished in the flood, some rebuilt, some still half standing all these years later.
 Since nobody's paid property tax on the places for years, the city can't figure out who owns them and they sure didn't have flood insurance.
-Short driveway in front, small garage, the door is up, the place gutted.
+Short driveway in front, small garage, the door is up, the house gutted.

 He balks, she shoots his dashboard, the sound system isn’t going to work ever again.